Welcome to the official project thread for ‘Item Standard Play’!

 C ) To create a scene that current tournament players can go to, if they so choose, that has an alternate style of play than what they are used to.

 D ) To create a unified place that tournament organizers can come to discuss, create, and advertise item-based tournament events.

 In order to be as open-minded and thorough as possible, all items must be tested in a range of various circumstances (1v1, 2v2, and FFA; all of which Online and Offline).
 Prior knowledge from Melee must, for the sake of accuracy and true balance, must be discarded, especially in light of the inclusion of a new physics engine (Havok).
-To accomplish this, we ask that those who would like to contribute to the project post in this thread details pertaining to item experimentation; the results of numerous experiments will ultimately determine the final item list.
+To accomplish this, we ask that those who would like to contribute to the project post in this thread details pertaining to item experimentation; the results of numerous experiments will ultimately determine future versions of our final item list.

 [NOTE: Simply stating that Item A is broken is not enough; sufficient testing must occur.]

 *Number of rounds (the more rounds played, the more accuracy; note that each round must be identical, i.e., the same players, the same items, the same stage, the same characters, etc.)

 *Stage played on

 *Rules of match (Time/amount, stock/amount, special rules, etc.)